Charlton Warren

-Charlton Warren (born January 17, 1977) is an American football coach who is currently the co-defensive coordinator and defensive backs coach at the University of North Carolina.
-Prior to entering the college coaching ranks, Warren served in the United States Air Force.
+Charlton Warren (born January 17, 1977) is an American college football coach who is currently co-defensive coordinator and defensive backs coach at North Carolina State University.
+Prior to entering the coaching ranks, Warren served in the United States Air Force.

 Playing career

 Warren grew up in Conley, Georgia, a suburb of Atlanta, and attended Forest Park High School, where he played football and participated in the Air Force Reserve Officer Training Corps.
 He was recruited by Furman University and the University of Georgia, but chose to attend the United States Air Force Academy in Colorado Springs, Colorado.
 Warren played defensive back at Air Force and graduated in 1999 with a bachelor's degree in human factors engineering.
 Following his graduation, he spent a decade on active duty with the United States Air Force.
 Warren earned an MBA from Georgia College & State University in 2003.

 Coaching career

 Warren's coaching career began in 2005 as a graduate assistant at Air Force, toward the end of head coach Fisher DeBerry's tenure there.
 He served as an assistant to Jemal Singleton, who coached the junior varsity team.
 DeBerry retired after the 2006 season.
 New head coach Troy Calhoun retained several graduate assistants from DeBerry's staff, including Warren, Singleton, Brian Knorr, and Blane Morgan.
 Calhoun created the title of "recruiting coordinator" for Warren, recognizing his abilities as a recruiter.
 In early 2012 Calhoun promoted Warren to defensive coordinator, following Matt Wallerstedt's departure for Texas A&M.

 Warren served as co-defensive coordinator alongside Steve Russ for the 2012 and 2013 seasons.
 Warren recruited the state of Georgia well, but Air Force's defenses ranked among the worst in NCAA Division I Football Bowl Subdivision.
 In January 2014 Air Force hired Brian Knorr, formerly a fellow graduate assistant and most recently defensive coordinator at Wake Forest, as a defensive coach.
 It was rumored that Warren would be demoted and Knorr would replace him.
 Warren chose to depart Air Force and become defensive backs coach at the University of Nebraska under defensive coordinator John Papuchis and head coach Bo Pelini.
 Knorr stayed at Air Force for all of ten days before taking the defensive coordinator job at Indiana University; Matt Weikert eventually filled the position.

 2014 would be Pelini's final season at Nebraska; the school fired him following the conclusion of the regular season.
 Incoming head coach Mike Riley, long-time head coach at Oregon State, planned to retain Warren alone out of all of Pelini's assistants, citing Warren's skill as a recruiter.
 Nevertheless, Warren departed in early 2015 for the University of North Carolina in the Atlantic Coast Conference to become defensive backs coach under new defensive coordinator Gene Chizik and head coach Larry Fedora, then in his fourth year.
 Also new to the staff was Papuchis, serving as linebackers coach.